GSBoom/Coral/README.md

 # Coral
-here is our code for Coral
+here is our code for Coral,code is in master branch